 Columbus Marble Works, established in 1846, is a designer and manufacturer of monuments, mausoleums, signage and architectural pieces for both residential and commercial construction.
 To ensure longevity, we work with only the finest grades of granite, marble, limestone and bronze from around the world.
 Our modern computer operated machinery is paired with our vast hands-on expertise to create true works of art that will tell a person's story to future generations.
 We welcome the opportunity to help you tell your loved one's story.
 Purchasing a monument should not be a chore that is driven by pressure and a limited selection of generic designs.
 When handled correctly, it can be a very rewarding experience.
 We encourage you to offer input that will help us to design the perfect monument that will be admired for many generations.
-Give us a call or visit one of our indoor showrooms and let us show you why we have been a company to trust for more than 170 years.
+Give us a call or visit one of our indoor showrooms and let us show you why we have been a company to trust for 176 years.

 History of Columbus Marble Works

 In 1846, the Mexican-American War began.
 The United States won and the victory added California as the 31st state.
 Ulysses S. Grant fought in the battle as a 24 year old soldier.
 On the east coast, a first year Congressman from Illinois named Abraham Lincoln was taking his seat in the House of Representatives.

 That same year, on March 6, 1846, two Scotchmen named Cornelius and Richard Miller opened the doors on their new business, Columbus Marble Works in Columbus, Mississippi.
 Their business produced tombstones, mantles and urns.
 In 1891, the business was purchased by John Stinson.
 He had only one employee.